Skip to contents

 row.w

-Row weights (internally normalized to sum to 1).
-Can be one of:
+Row weights, internally normalized to sum to 1.
+Can be:

-• NULL (default): All rows weighted equally.
+• NULL: all rows are weighted equally.

-• "n_miss": Rows with more missing values receive lower weight.
+• "n_miss": rows with more missing values receive lower weight.

 seed

-Numeric or NULL.
+Integer, numeric, or NULL.
 Random seed for reproducibility.

 nb.init